zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

 **Follow these steps:**

-1. Add a Springfox Swagger dependency.
+1. Add a SpringFox Swagger dependency.

     * For _Gradle_ add the following dependency in `build.gradle`: